0xfade-data-science/deepspace/README.md

 ```
 The >> chevrons are the expression of the Monads strategy.

-The above code can also be simplified by creatin a class a not rewriting the whole code gain:
+Also the above code can also be simplified by creating a class a not rewriting the whole code gain:
 ```
 class SuperOverview(Trasnformer):
   def __init__(self, file, sep=','):